-Individuals may contact AAEO directly to make a disclosure and learn about University-based options for support and resolution:
+Individuals may contact the Office of Equal Opportunity directly to make a disclosure and learn about University-based options for support and resolution:

 In Person: 428 Waterman Building

 By Phone: (802) 656-3368

-By Email: TitleIX@uvm.edu or Title9@uvm.edu
+By Email: TitlelX@uvm.edu or Title9@uvm.edu

 Online: Bias, Discrimination & Harassment Incident Reporting Form

-If such a disclosure is made to a UVM Reporter, necessitating a report to AAEO, the Complainant will be provided written information about the University's complaint and resolution processes by AAEO and be invited to meet with the Intake and Outreach Coordinator or other AAEO staff member for support and to discuss their options.
+If such a disclosure is made to a UVM Reporter, necessitating a report to the Office of Equal Opportunity, the Complainant will be provided written information about the University's resolution processes by the Office of Equal Opportunity and be invited to meet with a Support Coordinator or other Office of Equal Opportunity staff member for support and to discuss their options.

-In the event that UVM receives actual notice and adequate documentation of the facts and outcome of an external judicial proceeding (criminal or civil) in which a UVM community member has been found guilty of, or responsible for, conduct that violates this Policy, the matter will be reviewed by AAEO in consultation with the appropriate University offices.
+In the event that UVM receives actual notice and adequate documentation of the facts and outcome of an external judicial proceeding (criminal or civil) in which an individual subject to this policy has been found guilty of, or responsible for, conduct that may violate this Policy, the matter will be reviewed by the Office of

+Equal Opportunity in consultation with the appropriate University offices.
 The University will implement any action deemed appropriate following that review.

-For those cases that may also constitute violations of criminal law, AAEO will inform the Complainant of their option to pursue a criminal investigation and can facilitate contact with UVM Police Services to initiate such an investigation.
-Individuals may also contact UVM Police Services directly at (802) 656-3473 or by completing a "Report a Crime Form."
+For those cases that may also constitute violations of criminal law, the Office of Equal Opportunity will inform the Complainant of their option to pursue a criminal investigation and can facilitate contact with UVM Police Services to initiate such an investigation.
+Individuals may also contact UVM Police Services directly at (802) 656-3473 or by completing a "Report a Crime Form".
 In these cases, Complainants may pursue a criminal investigation and a University resolution, only one process, or neither.

-Note, except in cases of emergency or an imminent or continuing threat of harm, the University must respect the decision of an individual not to report an incident to law enforcement, unless otherwise required by law7.
+Note, except in cases of emergency or an imminent or continuing threat of harm, the University must respect the decision of an individual not to report an incident to law enforcement, unless otherwise required by law.9